swiftlang/swift-evolution/proposals/nnnn-span-access-shared-contiguous-storage.md

 }
 ```

+These functions use a closure to define the scope of validity of `buffer`, ensuring that the underlying `Span` and the binding it depends on both remain valid through the end of the closure.
+They have the same shape as the equivalents on `Array` because they fulfill the same function, namely to keep the underlying binding alive.

 ### RawSpan

 In addition to `Span<T>`, we propose the addition of `RawSpan`, to represent heterogeneously-typed values in contiguous memory. `RawSpan` is similar to `Span<T>`, but represents _untyped_ initialized bytes. `RawSpan` is a specialized type that is intended to support parsing and decoding applications, as well as applications where heavily-used code paths require concrete types as much as possible.
 Its API supports the data loading operations `unsafeLoad(as:)` and `unsafeLoadUnaligned(as:)`.